 Name the goal: Find an outdoor activity that relaxes me.

 The third step in this process is to list All the possible solutions.
-There are no wrong answers here.
+There are no right answers here.
 Just list all the ideas you can possibly think of.

 All possible solutions:

 Fly to Yellowstone and hike for several daysDrive two hours to my local mountain and hikeTake a long walk at my local parkInvite a friend for a walk at the local parkTake a walk by myself in my neighborhood